 - 2019, Virginia: $295,000 Verdict.
 A 50-something man suffered an ingrown toenail.
 He underwent a partial nail avulsion.
 The man suffered wound dehiscence.
 He experienced lethargy and severe pain.
 The man presented to the hospital three weeks later.
 He was diagnosed with septic shock caused by Serratia marcescens.
 The man alleged negligence against the surgeon who performed the nail avulsion.
 He claimed he failed to provide adequate care and prescribe antibiotics.
 The jury awarded $295,000.

 - 2007, New York: $5,000,000 Settlement.
 A one-month-old premature baby suffered leukocytosis.
 He experienced decreased appetite, apnea, and bradycardia.
 The boy received antibiotics.
 His symptoms improved after two days.
 The hospital staff discontinued antibiotics.
 Two days later, the boy suffered abdominal distension, bradycardia, and paleness.
 His paleness worsened hours later.
 The boy received antibiotics, including vancomycin and cefotaxime.
 He was diagnosed with an infection caused by Serratia marcescens one day later.
-The boy suffered meningitis and cerebral abscess.
+The boy suffered meningitis and a cerebral abscess.
 He developed cerebral palsy.
-The boy's parents alleged negligence against the hospital.
-They claimed its staff failed to timely treat an infection and order extensive tests.
+The boy’s parents filed a Serratia marcescens lawsuit against the hospital.
+They claimed its staff failed to promptly treat an infection and order extensive tests.
 This case settled for $5,000,000.